Last updated 9 Jul 2026, 19:32 UTC · updated through the trading day

 Stock Market Fear and Greed Index Today

-The Stock Market Fear and Greed Index today is 36/100, showing Fear.
+The Stock Market Fear and Greed Index today is 61/100, showing Greed.
 CFGI measures current stock market sentiment using live market data and proprietary behavioural models.

 Live Stock Market Fear and Greed Index